EternityForest/AnyoneCanDoIt/README.md

 ensure that it is possible to figure out, without assuming any preexisting knowledge, even if some of that preexisting information seems obvious.

+### Firebreak points

+I forgot my mask one day.
+In the process of buying one in a hurry, I lost my wallet.

+Mistakes generally cause other mistakes.
+Things propagate via chains of cause and effect.
+To control this, one can avoid ever having long continual periods of time with a scheduled plan.

+Even if there is no reason to suspect a problem, reserve time is critical for preventing error propagation.

+These reserved time periods should ideally be absolutely as empty as possibly and truly reserved for future assignment, nothing that can't be cancelled should be planned for them, and they should not be outside of and in addition to any extra time allotted for any particular project.

 ### Storage and Organization

 It's essentially *always* worth the money to buy a case for your phone.
 If you're gonna buy something that needs an extra adapter, buy one that doesn't if you can.
 Use Bluetooth headphones instead of corded ones.